Student finance and tuition fee loan system

 - You must hold a Dutch bank account in your own name.

 If you do not meet these requirements there are some special cases in which a student might be entitled to the regular student grant.
-For more information see the nationality chart of DUO.
+For more information see DUO's nationality chart.